liflab/beepbeep-3/Readme.md

     ant

-This will produce a file called `beepbeep-3.jar` (or another library, depending on what you are compiling) in the folder.
+This will produce a file called `beepbeep-3-xxx.jar` (where `xxx` is the version number) in the folder.
 This file is runnable and stand-alone, or can be used as a library, so it can be moved around to the location of your choice.

 In addition, the script generates in the `doc` folder the Javadoc documentation for using BeepBeep.
 To show documentation in Eclipse,